jomisica/optimum-gravatar-cache/README.md

 ![Differences using and not using the plugin](media/compare.png?raw=true "Differences using and not using the plugin")

-This test was done in an actual article of my blog, you can confirm by yourselves in the following.
+This test was done in an actual article of my blog, you can confirm by yourselves in the following link.

 https://www.ncdc.pt/2014/11/07/como-ter-acesso-total-ao-router-technicolor-tg784n-v3-da-meo/